Lemon Herb Butter (Fresh, Bright & Savory)

 - 2 min read

-This Lemon Herb Butter is fresh, tangy, and packed with herbs — a perfect savory addition to chicken, seafood, roasted vegetables, or warm bread.
+This Lemon Herb Butter is fresh, tangy, and packed with herbs — a perfect savory addition to Best Homemade Italian, Green Bean Almondine, or Honey Garlic Brussels Sprouts.
 If you enjoy easy flavor boosters for dinner nights, this one is a must-try.

 Recipe Card